 Australia and Indonesia work closely on a range of common strategic interests in multilateral and regional fora.
 We cooperate closely with Indonesia in the UN, Asia-Pacific Economic Cooperation (APEC), G20, the East Asia Summit (EAS), ASEAN Regional Forum, Indian Ocean Rim Association (IORA) and the grouping of Mexico, Indonesia, Republic of Korea, Türkiye and Australia, known as MIKTA.
 We are collaborating in the Indo-Pacific Economic Framework (IPEF), including through the IPEF Supply Chains Agreement.
 Furthermore, a Memorandum of Understanding on Trilateral Cooperation with the Pacific was signed in September 2021.

 Indonesia's growing consumer market is also looking to Australia for food and beverages, healthcare, education, tourism and other quality Australian exports.
-In 2024 over 24,000 Indonesians were studying in Australia on a student visa.
+In 2025, around 24,000 Indonesians were studying in Australia on a student visa.
 Opportunities for other sectors are emerging as the Indonesian economy continues to grow, transform and become more open.

 The Australia-Indonesia Partnership for Economic Development (PROSPERA) assists Indonesian economic institutions implement policies that contribute to strong, sustainable and inclusive economic growth.
 A new phase of PROSPERA is planned to commence in 2026.